omerwase/SDC-Traffic-Sign-Classifier/README.md

 #### 1. Acquiring New Images

 Below are the five downloaded images used to test network predictions:

 ![alt text][image5] ![alt text][image6] ![alt text][image7] ![alt text][image8] ![alt text][image9]

 All of the images were cropped and resized to 32x32, so they can be fed directly into the network.
 These images are fairly clean, so it was expected that the network would predict them all accurately.
 It is worth noting that the first image of the pedestrian is flipped horizontally, when compared to images of the same class in the training dataset.
 As discussed below, this was the only image the model got wrong.

 #### 2. Performance on New Images
-Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Below are the model's predictions of the images above (respectively):

 | Image			                        | Prediction	                        	  			|
 |:---------------------------------:|:---------------------------------------------:|
 | Pedestrians      	               	| Right-of-way at next intersection        			|